 Sherry earned her Bachelor of Science at Northwestern University and her Master of Science at the University of Michigan.
 She and her husband, Edward, have four children and two grandchildren.

 Donna received a B.S. degree in education from the University of Wisconsin and a law degree from the University of Toledo.
-She and her husband Tom have two children and two golden retrievers.
+She and her husband Tom have two adult children and a golden retriever.

 Lindsey Dewey has served as the Youth Director at Congregation Schaarai Zedek since 2009.
 Her passion for informal education began as a child at summer camp and continued to grow and develop as an active member of NFTY-Missouri Valley during her high school years.
 Prior to joining the Congregation Schaarai Zedek community, Lindsey served as a Youth Director in Charlotte, North Carolina, Atlanta, Georgia and as the Regional Advisor for NFTY’s Mid-Atlantic Region, based in Washington, DC.